 Fighting back tears, I stood in front of my dear friend Lori’s family and friends attempting to express what she had meant to me: “Because of Lori, my life is richer today.
 She showed me how to simply be more pleasant, more friendly, more positive and non-demanding, to love others and greet them cheerfully, to rejoice in suffering.
 Lori taught me what a friend should be like because she was one to me.”

 Besides Lori’s, I have written and delivered several eulogies both in person and on my blog.
 I shared their strengths, contributions, achievements and why they meant so much to me.
 I praised and honored them.
 And according to Scripture, I blessed them because I spoke well of them.

 Elizabeth and Simeon blessed Mary and her child.
 Simeon blessed God.
-From the root words eu (to be well off) and logeo (speech), eulogeo means “to express a good attitude or to speak well of something or someone” (Bill Klein, Greek Thoughts).
+From the root words eu (to be well off) and logeo (speech), eulogeo means “to express a good attitude or to speak well of something or someone” (Rick Calvert, Greek Thoughts).
 This is where we get our English word eulogy.

 A few interesting things about eulogeo bear noting.
 First, only people and God are blessed, not inanimate objects.
 Second, only God is called “the Blessed” or the “Blessed One” in the New Testament (Luke 1:68).
-And thirdly, when Scripture says that God blesses us, it means we have “received a favorable expression from him” (Bill Klein).
+And thirdly, when Scripture says that God blesses us, it means we have “received a favorable expression from him” (Rick Calvert).

 The meaning of eulogeo is best conveyed in Ephesians chapter 1.